-Operating activities: Mainly due to net cash inflows from operating activities in 2022.
-Annual cash outflow: Mainly due to the expected distribution of cash dividend and the expansion
+Operating activities: Mainly due to net cash inflows from operating activities in 2023.

 Annual cash outflow: Mainly due to the expected distribution of cash dividend and the expansion of business locations.

 2 · Remedial measures and liquidity analysis for the expected cash deficiency: None.